LoginRadius/engineering-portal/content/blog/build-a-twitter-bot-using-nodejs/index.md

 ### Congratulations! 🎊

 That's it!
-You have created your first Twitter Bot which tweets content after directly calling it from an API.
-You may take a look at the [repository](https://github.com/Ninjavin/engineering-blog-samples/tree/master/NodeJs/TwitterBot) if you encountered any errors.
+You have created your first Twitter Bot, which tweets content after directly calling it from an API.
+You might take a look at the [repository](https://github.com/LoginRadius/engineering-blog-samples/tree/master/NodeJs/TwitterBot) if you encountered any errors.
 Here, I have used different APIs to fetch content and tweet.
-Moreover, I have added a script which will search posts with a particular hashtag and like them.
+Moreover, I have added a script that will search posts with a particular hashtag and like them.

 > **While pushing your code to GitHub, make sure to add `.gitignore` file and include `node_modules` and `.env` in it.**